AGuideto.|

 Acton Projects

-Besides compiling individual .act files, it is possible to organize Acton source files into a an Acton Project, which simplifies many common tasks.
+Besides compiling individual .act files, it is possible to organize Acton code into an Acton Project, which is suitable once you have more than one .act source code file.

-Use actonc to create a project called foo:
+Use acton to create a new project called foo:

 Output: